api2cart/cs-sdk/docs/OrderApi.md

             var apiInstance = new OrderApi(config);
             var orderId = 25;  // string | Retrieves shipments specified by order id
-            var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,order_id,items,tracking_numbers") var responseFields = {status_code,pagination,result{shipment{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional) var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional) var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional) var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional) var storeId = 1;  // string? | Store Id (optional)
+            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var storeId = 1;  // string? | Store Id (optional) var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional) var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional) var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional) var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional) var responseFields = {status_code,pagination,result{shipment{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,order_id,items,tracking_numbers") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // order.shipment.list
-                ModelResponseOrderShipmentList result = apiInstance.OrderShipmentList(orderId, pageCursor, start, count, varParams, responseFields, exclude, createdFrom, createdTo, modifiedFrom, modifiedTo, storeId);
+                ModelResponseOrderShipmentList result = apiInstance.OrderShipmentList(orderId, start, count, pageCursor, storeId, createdFrom, createdTo, modifiedFrom, modifiedTo, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)